CJFariss/R-Introduction-Courses/Introduction-to-R-College-of-William-Mary-2012/README.md

 # R-Introduction-Courses
-R Introduction material consolidated from several short courses and short assignments.
+R Introduction material from a one-day short course I taught at William & Mary in Fall 2012.